Holmes-EH/arg-H-o-lmes/README.md

-# All Aboard th Argos!
+# All Aboard the Argos!

 This repo is my solution to a dev challenge to prepare my tech interview with Claire Daudignon from [Wild Code School](https://www.wildcodeschool.com/en-GB)